written on May 12, 2014

 Unicode on UNIX is only madness if you force it on everything.
 But that's not how Unicode on UNIX works.
 UNIX does not have a distinction between unicode and byte APIs.
 They are one and the same which makes them easy to deal with.

-The C Locale
+locale.
+The C

 But the word ASCII implies that this is an 7bit encoding.
 This is not a problem because your operating system is dealin in bytes!
 Any 8 bit byte based content can pass through just fine, but you are following the contract with the operating system that any character processing will be limited to the first 7 bit.
 Also any message your tool generates out of it's own translations will be ASCII and the language will be English.